shmuelma/Flutter-Mobile-Automation/README.md

 # Platform Mobile Automation with Pytest Framework

-This project is a **Appium-based testing framework** designed to automate mobile applications across platforms (Android, iOS), environments (QA, staging, production), and screen flows (Login, Welcome, Profile, etc.).
+This project is a **Appium-based testing framework** designed to automate mobile applications across platforms (Android, iOS), and screen flows (Login, Welcome, Profile, etc.).
 It’s built using **Python, Pytest, and the Page Object Model (POM)**.

 ---